'This is on Hamas,' US special envoy Witkoff says of new Gaza fighting

 "Would we be amenable to a reach out from Hamas?
 Of course, we would be - no different than in the Russian conflict (in Ukraine).
 We want to end the killing, but we need to be clear who the aggressor is here, and that is Hamas," he said.

-Israel launched its campaign in Gaza after Hamas attacked Israeli communities around the strip on Oct 7, 2023, killing some 1200 people, according to an Israeli tally, and abducting 251 others as hostages.
+Israel launched its campaign in Gaza after Hamas attacked Israeli communities around the strip on Oct 7, 2023, killing about 1,200 people, according to an Israeli tally, and abducting 251 others as hostages.

 At least 50,021 Palestinians have been killed and 113,274 wounded since the start of the war, the Palestinian health ministry said in a statement.